marckassay/PowerBolt/README.md

 With scaffolding in place, develop source file and test against that file using [Pester](https://github.com/pester/Pester).
 In this step I find TDD practices are beneficial especially the way Pester integrates with [VSCode](https://github.com/Microsoft/vscode) and using CLI with PowerShell.

+When you believe you are ready to document and publish, call [`Invoke-TestSuiteRunner`](https://github.com/marckassay/MK.PowerShell.4PS/blob/0.0.1/docs/Invoke-TestSuiteRunner.md) to ensure that all test cases that are expected to pass, do indeed pass.

 ### Document

 When development passes testing, generate documentation files powered by [platyPS](https://github.com/PowerShell/platyPS).
 Using the following command: